-14.4.28 Information from the Envirocheck Report (see Appendix 12A in ES Volume III) indicates there are six Licensed Discharge Consent records within a 0.5 km radius of the Site in addition to the SHBPS cooling water discharge to the Humber Estuary.
-All six are for trade effluent, trade discharge (process water) and a sewage discharge for treatment/final effluent.
-Four of these licences are listed as 'revoked' with two unknown.
+14.4.28 Information from the Envirocheck Report (see Appendix 12A of the ES Volume III, Document Ref.
+6.4) indicates there are six Licensed Discharge Consent records within a 0.5 km radius of the Site in addition to the SHBPS cooling water discharge to the Humber Estuary.
+All six are for trade effluent, trade discharge (process water) and a sewage discharge for treatment/ final effluent.
+Four of these licences are listed as 'revoked' with the status of the remaining two unknown.
 Two are for Middle Drain.
-The potential impacts on discharge to surface water are therefore not taken into account when describing the baseline conditions for the Proposed Development.
+The potential impacts on discharge to surface water are therefore not taken into account when describing the baseline conditions for the Proposed Development as there is no hydrological connection with the Site.